 And if everything goes wrong and you do miss the closing date, your Partner Agent will use their expertise to negotiate a reasonable penalty so you still get the home you’ve always wanted without a significant hit to you financially.

 And when you work with Clever you’ll find even more cost-saving opportunities as you may be eligible for Clever Cash Back.
-Eligible buyers receive 0.5% of the purchase price back after closing (on homes over $150,000).
+Eligible buyers receive some of their purchase price back after closing.
 Reach out to Clever to connect with your Partner Agent.